ksahlin/strobealign/README.md

 strobealign
 ==============

-Strobealign is a fast short-read aligner.
+Strobealign is a fast **short-read aligner**.
 It achieves the speedup by using a dynamic seed size obtained from syncmer-thinned strobemers.

+Strobealign is multithreaded, aligns single-end and paired-end reads, and outputs mapped reads either in SAM format (default) or PAF format (extension-free mapping).

-Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and benchmarked for SE and PE reads of lengths between 100-300bp.
-A preprint describing **v0.4** is available [here](https://doi.org/10.1101/2021.06.18.449070). **Current version is 0.7.1**.
+Strobealign is benchmarked for read lengths between 100-500bp.
+A preprint describing v0.7.1 is available [here](https://doi.org/10.1101/2021.06.18.449070).

 See [INSTALLATION](https://github.com/ksahlin/StrobeAlign#installation) and [USAGE](https://github.com/ksahlin/StrobeAlign#usage) to install and run strobealign.
-See [v07 PERFORMANCE](https://github.com/ksahlin/StrobeAlign#v07-performance) for the updated accuracy and runtime performance of strobealign and [release notes](https://github.com/ksahlin/StrobeAlign/releases) for all the updates since v0.4 described in the preprint.
+See [v07 PERFORMANCE](https://github.com/ksahlin/StrobeAlign#v07-performance) for the accuracy and runtime performance of strobealign.

 INSTALLATION
 ----------------